Historic London Town & Gardens

 Update on Our 2027 Plan

-William Brown House: The first phase of preservation on the William Brown House (c.1760), a National Historic Landmark, has been completed successfully!
-This included mitigating water damage to the exterior and reinforcing supports in the attic.
-The second phase will start this year, including upgrades to the electrical and HVAC systems.
+• William Brown House: The first and second phases of preservation on the William Brown House (c.1760), a National Historic Landmark, was completed successfully!
+This included mitigating water damage to the exterior, reinforcing supports in the attic, and the upgrades to the electrical and HVAC systems.

-Gardens: Restoration work continues in the gardens.
+• Gardens: Restoration work continues in the gardens.
 Dead trees and limbs have been removed, new access pathways have opened up, and the Spring Walk has been enhanced - just to name a few projects!
-Plus the new Davidsonville Ruritan Garden Pavilion is now open.
+Plus, the Davidsonville Ruritan Garden Pavilion was constructed in 2018.

-Garden Field Trips: The first nature-based field trips in the gardens begin this spring!
-More information is here.
+• Garden Field Trips: The first nature-based field trips in the gardens began in 2019!
+More information is here

-Parking Lot: The parking lot expansion project finishes up this spring, opening up 120 spots!
+• Parking Lot: The parking lot expansion project finished and has 120 spots!

 What's next?
 These are just some of the projects in the works: